Skip to content

 mkdir PATH/TO/UBIOPS/ENV/PACKAGE/libraries

-You will have to install your Python package in the newly created directory and pick the desired version using:
+Then install your Python package into the newly created directory with:

 pip install --no-deps --target=PATH/TO/UBIOPS/ENV/PACKAGE/libraries YOUR-PYTHON-PACKAGE==YOUR-PACKAGE-VERSION